MegaManSec/SSH-Snake/README.md

 # About SSH-Snake

 SSH-Snake seamlessly emulates what a human adversary would do to discover SSH private keys and destinations where they can be used to connect to.
-Written entirely in Bash, it operates with a minimal set of dependencies commonly available on major Linux (and MacOS) systems: `bash`, `ssh`, `coreutils`, `awk`, `sort`, `grep`, `tr`, `find`, and `cat`. `getent` OR `dscacheutil` is required. `sed` is required for only the very first system.
+Written entirely in Bash, it operates with a minimal set of dependencies commonly available on major Linux (and MacOS) systems: `bash`, `ssh`, `coreutils`, `awk`, `uniq`, `sort`, `grep`, `tr`, `find`, and `cat`. `getent` OR `dscacheutil` is required. `sed` is required for only the very first system.
 Likewise, `sudo`, `hostname`, `ip`, `timeout`, `arp`, `ifconfig`, `ipconfig`, and `xargs` may also be used, but they are not required (and the script gracefully handles cases where they are not present).
 If a system is discovered without any of the required packages, it gracefully fails, alerting the user that the scan could not continue on that particular system (and backtracks, continuing from the previous system.)

 SSH-Snake is completely fileless: after the user runs the script, it is passed to destinations' bash via stdin and bash arguments (via SSH).
 No material evidence of the script exists on any of the systems scanned: the only evidence of the script running is in the process tree, and the substantial amount of invalid SSH attempts which will inevitably occur.